Kakamotobi/Learned/React/01-Intro-to-React/01-Intro-to-React.md

 ## Components
 - The building blocks of React.
   - Components let you split the UI into independent, reusable pieces and think about each piece in isolation.
-- Reusable pieces of JS logic, HTML, CSS thata re combined into one modular component that can then be used to build a larger application.
+- Reusable pieces of JS logic, HTML, CSS that are combined into one modular component that can then be used to build a larger application.
   - Typically combine UI (HTML/CSS) with JS logic, into a single wrapped up component.
 - Classes that know how to render themselves into HTML.
 ### Creating Components